codefoster/codefoster.com/source/_drafts/Snap-to-Your-Tiles.md

 ---
 title: Snap to Your Tiles
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

 Let&rsquo;s say you have a bunch of tiles in your Windows 8 app.

 [![](http://codefoster.blob.core.windows.net/site/image/97122a38997e413cbe34d5e7e4140275/snappoints_01_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Snap-to-Your-Tiles/4ACBCD98/image.png)

 And the user grabs this list with their finger and pans some distance to the right.
-There&rsquo;s a chance the list will end up landing in a position like this&hellip;
+There&rsquo;s a chance the list will end up landing in a position like this...;

 [![](http://codefoster.blob.core.windows.net/site/image/9744925eb0ae4fee8509e26277198bad/snappoints_02_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Snap-to-Your-Tiles/15559C24/image.png)

 Notice that the tiles at left are cutoff.
 The list has panned some arbitrary distance and stopped where fate stopped it.
 I know it&rsquo;s all scientific, but it&rsquo;s fun to say that fate landed it here.

 But what if you don&rsquo;t want to put your app in fate&rsquo;s fickle hands and would rather stop every time at a tile&rsquo;s edge.
-That flick from my last example, then, should find you here&hellip;
+That flick from my last example, then, should find you here...;

 [![](http://codefoster.blob.core.windows.net/site/image/9c8d95e638c54cc2a273070869d275a0/snappoints_03_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Snap-to-Your-Tiles/5E7B47DD/image.png)

-&hellip;with the edge of tiles 9, 10, and 11 neatly lined up on your left margin.
+...;with the edge of tiles 9, 10, and 11 neatly lined up on your left margin.

 Is that possible?
 Of course it is.